 Here are ten things successful leaders or entrepreneurs never say

 If an entrepreneur says this, it is a mark of disbelief and distrust on his employees.
 If an employee’s idea seems brilliant but far-fetched and could benefit the company, an entrepreneur will go to any lengths to make it work.
 Leaders need to believe in their team and that’s how they open doors to newer and better ideas.

 “WE DON’T NEED NEW IDEAS.”

-This is a phrase you’ll never hear a successful entrepreneurs say as the settled ones are always looking for new inspiration for their venture.
+This is a phrase you’ll never hear successful entrepreneurs say as the settled ones are always looking for new inspiration for their venture.
 They are often looking for ideas to either expand their business or venture into a new market totally.
 Also, the successful entrepreneurs are open to any idea that will promote efficiency at a lower cost.
 With evolving markets, leaders are on a hunt for new ideas and people who can provide them.

 “I DON’T CARE.”

 This is the most demotivating sentence a leader can say to his team.
 This loosely translates to “I don’t have an opinion”.
 However, great leaders always have an opinion.
-If they like an idea, they praise the employee who suggested it and try to make it work and if they think an idea isn’t workable, they explain it to team why it won’t work.
-But, lack of feedback reflects lack of good leadership skills.
+If they like an idea, they praise the employee who suggested it and tries to make it work and if they think an idea isn’t workable, they explain it to the team why it won’t work.
+But, the lack of feedback reflects the lack of good leadership skills.
 No matter how trivial a suggestion might seem, leaders always need to have a take on it.